Intersections on tropical moduli spaces: The Splitting Lemma

 \subsection{Splitting the diagonal}

 Up to now, we have seen that intersecting with a ``boundary'' function $\varphi_{I|J}$ leads to intersection products in two smaller moduli spaces $\M{I\cup\{x\}}{r}{\Delta_I}$ and $\M{J\cup\{y\}}{r}{\Delta_J}$.
 However, the factor $(\ev_x \times \ev_y)^*(Z)$ still connects these two smaller spaces.
-In order to finally arrive at recursive equations of Gromov-Witten invariants, it is desirable to distribute this diagonal factor onto the two moduli spaces and to obtain independent intersection products there.
+In order to obtain independent intersection products on the smaller spaces, we have to split the diagonal contribution.
 In the algebro-geometric case, this can be easily done as the \emph{class} of the diagonal $Z$ in e.g. $\PP^r \times \PP^r$ can be written as the sum of products of classes in the factors

 where $L^i$ denotes an $i$-dimensional linear space in $\PP^r$.
-But this can \emph{not} copied tropically (see below).
-For the first time, we face a serious problem which is connected to the non-compactness of our moduli space $\M{n}{r}{\Delta}$: Our notion of rational equivalence is ``too strong'' for this application, as it is inspired by the idea that two rational equivalent objects should be rational equivalent in \emph{any} compactification.
-However, we will discuss here how far the conventional plan can be carried out anyways.
+But this can \emph{not} copied directly in our setting (see below).
+In some sense, for the first time we meet a disadvantage due to the non-compactness of our spaces.
+Our notion of rational equivalence is ``too strong'' for this application, as it is inspired by the idea that two rationally equivalent objects should be rationally equivalent in \emph{any} toric compactification.
+However, we will discuss here how far the conventional plan can be carried out anyway.

-The general plan is the following: Set
+The general plan is the following.
+Set

 and

 We want to compute the degree of

 or, by the projection formula,